 Shell Scripts or .SH files are like batch files of Windows which can be executed in Linux or Unix.
-It is possible to run .sh or Shell Script file in Windows 10 using Windows Subsystem for Linux.
-In this post, we will show you how to run a Shell Script file in Windows 10.
+It is possible to run .sh or Shell Script files in Windows 11 or Windows 10 using Windows Subsystem for Linux.
+In this post, we will show you how to run a Shell Script file in Windows 11/10.

-Bash is a Unix shell and command language which can run Shell Script files.
+BASH is a Unix shell and command language which can run Shell Script files.
 You do not need to install Ubuntu or any other Linux Distros unless your scripts need the support of the real Linux kernel.
-We will share both the methods.
+We will share both methods.

 - Execute Shell Script file using WSL